 Of cubanos and chipotle: Chez Henri lives at Noir and Mariposa

 A weekly notebook about dining options during the Covid-19 shutdown, with a focus on quality and ease of pickup and delivery.
-Remember, the people serving up the food are part of the front line; keep it in mind when tipping.
+Remember, the people serving up the food are part of the front line; keep that in mind when tipping.

 Reading all this, you’re likely angry at me for lighting your gastro fire without recourse, but all is not for naught.
 Mariposa Bakery (follow on Instagram to get alerts) has a Chez Henri cubano popup every other month.
 And we have some other fine cubanos right around town: Tommy Rodriguez serves them at the Montrose Spa; and The Abbey has a meaty, stick-to-your-ribs version.
 Mariposa (Spanish for “butterfly”) serves some of its own great pressed sandwiches for breakfast and lunch, and baked goods.
-On a recent visit I had the pressed chipotle chicken sando on Italian white that was evocative of a cubano in its own right, with its tender chicken accented by a creamy but not heavy chipotle aioli that had a subtle yet pleasing bite.
+On a recent visit, I had the pressed chipotle chicken sandwich on Italian white that was evocative of a cubano in its own right, with its tender chicken accented by a creamy but not heavy chipotle aioli that had a subtle yet pleasing bite.

 Tom Meek is a writer living in Cambridge.
 His reviews, essays, short stories and articles have appeared in the WBUR ARTery, The Boston Phoenix, The Boston Globe, The Rumpus, The Charleston City Paper and SLAB literary journal.
 Tom is also a member of the Boston Society of Film Critics and rides his bike everywhere.